patricknelson/win10-sticky-mouse/README.md

 * When entering a corner, pointer may come back out at lower/higher location.

 ## To Do
 * Still need to complete vertical monitor mouse capturing (copy/abstract code from horizontal teleportation).
+Just needs testing.